thisismygitrepo/crocodile/README.md

 Furthermore, those classes are inextricably connected.
 For example, globbing a path `P` object returns a `List` object.
 You can move back and forth between `List` and `Struct` and `DataFrame` with one method, and so on.

+* Deep Learning Modules.
+  * A paradigm that facilitates working with deep learning models that is based on a tri-partite scheme:
+    * HyperParameters: facilitated through `HParams` class.
+    * Data: facilitated though `DataReader` class.
+    * `BaseModel` is a frontend for both `TensorFlow` & `Pytorch` backends.
+The wrapper worked in tandem.
+  * The aforementioned classes cooperate together to offer sealmess workflow during creation, training, and saving models.

 # Install
 In the commandline: